CivML-PolyMtl/OpenIPDM/README.md

 The Matlab Statistics and Machine Learning Toolbox is required.

-### Installing
+### Installation

 1. Download and extract the ZIP file or clone the git repository in your working directory.
-2. The working directory includes the following folders:
+2. The working directory should include the following folders:
     - Scripts
     - Tools
     - Parameters